BitTitanRunbookDocumentation/BitTitanRunbookDocumentation.github.io/pages/docs/Excel/PopulateExcelTemplateWithCSVData.md

     Csv1String
         Single string (CSV format), required
-        CSV data to populate a worksheet in the provided template CsvDataWorksheet1Name
+        CSV data to populate a worksheet in the provided template ExcelXlsxTemplateFileUrl
+        Single string (URL), required
+        URL to the Excel template
+    CsvDataWorksheetName
-        Single string, optional
+        Single string, optional.
         The name of the worksheet to populate the provided CSV data with.
         If no worksheet name has been provided, the system will create and populate a worksheet called 'data' Csv(X)String - Where (X) is 2, 3, 4 or 5
         Same as Csv1String, optional
     CsvDataWorksheet(X)Name - Where (X) is 2, 3, 4 or 5